rekka/intro-fortran-2016/lec3/README.md

 that when we take `h` smaller, the error will decrease.
 It is important to estimate how exactly the error depends on the choice of `h`.

-To find this estimate, we shall apply the explicit Euler method with various `h` and compare the result with the value of the exact solution.
+To find this estimate, we shall apply the Euler method with various `h` and compare the result with the value of the exact solution.
 We again consider `f(x, t) = x` with initial data `x(0) = 1.` since we
 know the exact solution `x(t) = exp(t)`.